How to make your battery last longer in Windows 10

 So you find yourself on a long haul flight, you have an important report to finish that your boss requires once your flight ends?
 Yes you probably should have prepared this before the flight but hey life happens, doesn’t it?
-We often are asked so we answer the question How To Make Your Battery Last Longer In Windows 10.
+We often are asked so we answer the question How can I improve my battery life.

 Many modern laptops state claims that they offer 10+ hours of juice but we all know that is not often a realistic expectation.
 When Manufacturers put their machines to the test they are conducted in lab environments which is not the real world and we find it somewhat deceptive but it is legal.
-Let us help you get more juice from your pride and joy.
+Let us help you get more juice from your pride and joy and show you how to make your battery last longer in Windows 10.

 Use Battery Saver

 Windows 10 likes to advise on how to make your battery last longer in Windows 10, however, their suggestions tend to kick in too late.
 Windows 10 has a useful option on the Action Centre that allows you to be a bit more conservative with battery.
 Background activity will be restricted and any push services placed on hold.

 In order to switch on the service

 Enabling Battery Saver can also be automated when power falls below a certain level.
 In order to do this go to Settings > System > Battery

 The standard is when the battery falls below 20% but you can amend this, there is a lot of options we can adjust to maximise battery but at a cost of performance.
 I would also make sure Lower screen brightness while in battery saver is ticked.

 Decrease Screen Brightness